jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * [HL7 v2 Message Receivers](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=185 "HL7 v2 Message Receivers") - Support for ADT, ORM, ORU, RDE, SCH, MFN, MDM and VXU message types.
 Connected Clinical does not care about specific HL7 version, its has been tested from version 2.1 through 2.8.
 * [FHIR Clinical Receivers](https://www.hl7.org/fhir/ "HL7 FHIR") - Support for FHIR Clinical is currently being implemented.
 The platform will focus on delivery R4 (4.01) support to align with the CMS guidance on Interoperability and Patient Access.

-# Key Differentiators
-Then platform has some key differentiators that are implemented in the platform:

-* [Healthcare Streaming Event Support](https://www.redhat.com/en/technologies/jboss-middleware/amq "Streaming Technologies") - Support decoupled and/or streaming architecture.
-* Healthcare Event Support - Support for building, extending and enabling healthcare event processing.
-* Architecture designed for extensibility, enhancement and massive scale.

 # Development IDE
 The iDAAS (Intelligent Data as a Service) Clinical platform was initially developed using Eclipse.
 While this can still be used to update code, the team wanted to share its has transitioned to the following Development IDE and plugins: